Metro Air Con ANZAC Day

 • Modern ducted air cons use safe refrigerants

-Ducted systems have evolved over the years to introduce zoning capabilities to their list of useful features.
-Zoning allows the user to control which rooms in a home are receiving conditioned air.
+Ducted air conditioning systems have evolved over the years to introduce zoning capabilities to their list of useful features.
+Zoning allows the user to control which rooms in a home receive conditioned air.
 This has vastly improved the efficiency of ducted systems, as they no longer need to work hard to cool an entire home unnecessarily.

-Despite these benefits, there are a few negatives that come along with having a ducted AC.
-The cost of ducted air conditioning installation, as well as the ongoing cost, can be higher than other comparable air conditioners.
+Despite these benefits, there are a few possible negatives that may make ducted reverse cycle air conditioning not a feasible option for some homeowners.
+The purchase cost of ducted air conditioning installation, as well as the ongoing cost, can be higher than other comparable air conditioners.

 For a ducted air conditioner to work efficiently, all your doors and windows must also be shut.
 If this isn’t the case, your ducted air con will need to work harder, and possibly waste your money, to efficiently heat or cool your home.